JamesLaverack/kubernetes-minecraft-operator/README.md

-# Minecraft Operator
+# Kubernetes Minecraft Operator

-A Kubernetes [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) for dedicated servers of the video game [Minecraft Java Edition](https://www.minecraft.net/en-us/store/minecraft-java-edition).
+An unoffical Kubernetes [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) for dedicated servers of the video game [Minecraft Java Edition](https://www.minecraft.net/en-us/store/minecraft-java-edition).
 This allows you to administer and configure a Minecraft server solely using the Kubernetes API — no remote shell, SFTP, or graphical admin interfaces are required.

+ℹ️ This is **not** an offical Minecraft project.
+It is **not** approved by or associated with Mojang.

-Note that this is 🚧 alpha-grade 🚧 software.
+🚧 This is **alpha-grade** software.
 No guarantee is provided (see the [license](LICENSE)), and users are responsible for the security and data-integrity of their own servers.
-The API surface is subject to change.
-This software is not endorsed or supported by Microsoft, Mojang, or the Minecraft development team.
+The API surface is subject to change without notice.

-All the heavy-lifting is done by the excellent [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server).
+🧱 All the heavy-lifting is done by the excellent [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server).
 That container image is what is actually deployed into the cluster as a `Pod`.
 This project isn't endorsed or supported by itzg either.